GMH-Code/RPCEmu/README.md

 Boot Sequence
 -------------

 This emulator boots from ROM images like many others, but to save on download size, the standard !Boot sequence is *not* installed by default.

-To configure the system's CMOS to boot from a !Boot sequence placed on HostFS, press F12 to enter the CLI and run these commands:

-    configure filesystem hostfs
-    configure boot

-Press return to the `*` prompt to exit.
-You will then need to shut down and restart the OS by clicking *File > Reset* in the emulator's menu bar.
+If you like, you can remove the default contents of HostFS, replace the !Boot sequence, and then sync your changes so the system starts in your preferred way the next time.

 ROM Support
 -----------